Hey there fabric lovers! Marcy of oonaballoona here, ready to enable your new Ankara Print obsession. Because once you start… you won’t stop!

 Use both sides

-Another great thing about wax print is the wrong side— as you can see in the photo detailing the faced hem, the colors are almost as vibrant on the wrong side as the right side.
-If you’re working with a print that involves symbols, as many wax prints do, you can flip over to the reverse to get a mirror image.
+Another great thing about these print is the wrong side— as you can see in the photo detailing the faced hem, the colors are almost as vibrant on the wrong side as the right side.
+If you’re working with a print that involves symbols, as many prints do, you can flip over to the reverse to get a mirror image.

 To wash, or not to wash?